inkerjs/inking/README.md

 # TINAR

-Another version of MobX all implemented by awesome ES2015 `Proxy` 🤩
+Yet another version of MobX that implemented by awesome ES2015 `Proxy`.

-## Feature of MobX
+## Feature inherited from MobX

 ### Making things observable